BasedAgents/smart-contracts/docs/Technical.md

 - The protocol maintains a PoolCreationSubsidy contract with ETH balance
 - This contract pays for the gas costs of creating new Uniswap V2 pools
 - Only authorized AICO tokens can request pool creation through this contract
-- The subsidy removes the burden of pool creation costs from both token creators and buyers
+- The subsidy removes the burden of pool creation costs from both Agent creators and buyers

 ### Graduation Process
 1. All 500M tokens from primary market supply are sold
 2. Graduation fee (525 BAG) is charged
 3. Uniswap V2 pool is created and initialized using protocol's subsidy
 4. Initial liquidity is added to the pool
-5. Market type changes from BONDING_CURVE to UNISWAP_POOL
+5. Market type changes from bonding curve to Uniswap pool
 6. Trading continues on Uniswap with the remaining 200M token supply

 ### Gas Optimization